 For more than 10 years the College of Pharmacy has been offering an annual Travel Study Program.
 The program provides students with an overview, understanding, and appreciation for pharmaceutical and medical practices practiced outside of the United States.
 It also provides an opportunity for students to participate in experiences with public health and health care professionals, promotes inter-professional collaboration, and allows students to advocate for the pharmacy profession.
 Programs include visits to local pharmacies, hospitals, industries, governmental agencies, and much more.

 Travel Study programs are led by NSU College of Pharmacy faculty members and take place during the summer semester, with the travel portion lasting an average of three weeks.
-Students earn three elective credits that are part of the Pharm.D. curriculum and the program is open to students from accredited colleges and universities.
+Students earn three elective credits that are part of the Pharm.D. curriculum and the program is open to students from other accredited colleges and universities.
 The popular cultural component of each travel study program encompasses many aspects of cultural immersion including local food, art, history, museums, theatre, and the health care system of the country/region visited.